sofki/sofki.github.io/_posts/2025-12-12-GromologistTutorial.md

 t.molecules[0].write_atomtypes('amber99sb.ff/atomtypes.dat')
 ```

-6. Now, if you have a .pdb file taht contains both your protein and ligand, namely system.pdb, you can run ``pdb2gmx`` as follows:
+6. Now, exit the ipython platform and return to the terminal.
+If you have a .pdb file that contains both your protein and ligand, namely system.pdb, you can run ``pdb2gmx`` as follows:
 ```
 gmx pdb2gmx -f system.pdb -ignh -ter
 ```